expo/expo/packages/expo-notifications/README.md

 Notifications.presentNotificationAsync({
   title: 'Look at that notification',
-  message: "I'm so proud of myself!",
+  body: "I'm so proud of myself!",
 });
 ```